Oetgin/Manga_Enhance/README.md

 # Manga Enhance
 This repository contains the code for the Manga Enhance userscript for Tampermonkey.

+The goal of this script is to enhance the reading experience of various websites.

 ## How to run it ?
-- Intall Tampermonkey or an other userscript manager (https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
+- Intall Tampermonkey or an other userscript manager extension on your browser ([Install Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)).
-- Copy the code in the `Manga_Enhance.txt` file and paste it in a new Tampermonkey file.
+- Copy the code in the `Manga_Enhance.js` file and paste it in a new Tampermonkey file.
 - Enjoy !

 ## What sites are supported ?
-Currently, https://manga-tx.com and https://www.webtoons.com are supported.
+Currently, [Manga-TX](https://manga-tx.com) and [Webtoons](https://www.webtoons.com) are supported.
 Other changes may include other sites.

 ## What are the fonctiunalities ?